r-papir/COMS2132/arrays.md

 ## Doubly Linked Lists

-**Sentinels** are ixed empty nodes placed before head and after tail of a linked list in a *doubly linked lists*; these guarantee that every node has a previous node and that every node has a next node, including the head and the tail.
+**Sentinels** are fixed empty nodes placed before head and after tail of a linked list in a *doubly linked lists*; these guarantee that every node has a previous node and that every node has a next node, including the head and the tail.
 You can think of these like 'dummy nodes' because they do not contain any value themselves.

 *Visualization of doubly linked list with sentinels:*
 ![doubly linked list with sentinels](images/doubly-linked-list-sentinels.png)